 Overbreathing during wakefulness is seriously implicated as an important variable in the origin and in the onset of sleep apnea.
 “Hypocapnia is a common finding in patients with sleep apnea and may be pathogenic,” according to the same article in New England Journal of Medicine.

 The seriousness of the effects of hypocapnia are made absolutely clear in the New England Journal of Medicine review article, written for the express purpose of warning physicians about their use of hypocapnia as a means to controlling symptoms and conditions resulting from injury and disease, as well as its widespread use in general anesthesia.

-In fact, the impact of hypocapnia on cerebral blood flow and blood volume is so dramatic, according the article, that almost 50 percent of emergency physicians and 36 percent of neurosurgeons actually induce hypocapnia to control of life-threatening intracranial swelling resulting from head trauma or brain injury.
+In fact, the impact of hypocapnia on cerebral blood flow and blood volume is so dramatic, according to the article, that almost 50 percent of emergency physicians and 36 percent of neurosurgeons actually induce hypocapnia to control life-threatening intracranial swelling resulting from head trauma or brain injury.